mrliptontea/sublime-text-sidebar-icons/README.md

 * [Material] - `Material Theme`,
 * [Predawn] - `Predawn`,
 * [SoDaReloaded] - `Theme - SoDaReloaded`,
-* ...and so on.
+* etc.

+For [Boxy] theme you'll folder name might be different, depending on the add-on that you use.

 ## Customizing the icons

 In `src` you'll find `file_type_icons.psd` file which contains all the icons.
-You can modify the however you want, all you need is Photoshop CS6 or later (but it might work in older versions).
+You can modify the however you want, all you need is Photoshop CS6 or later (it might work in older versions too).

 Also there's simple Photoshop script `export-icons.jsx` that looks for layer groups with names ending with '.png' and exports them to `../icons` folder.
 You can run it by clicking File → Scripts → Browse... and selecting the script.